sdpmrya/IDC621-Term-paper-1/README.md

 # SIRS model

+Sudeep Maurya [MS21130]

 > Primary code is on SIRS.cpp \
-> 'Plotting and analysis.ipynb' has the plots
+> 'Plotting and analysis.ipynb' is the analysis notebook \
+> 'initial_cond_generator.ipynb' generated initial conditions for different proprtions of cells.

 ## Parameters
 - tau_l : The point on the grid is infected when the value of $\tau$ is between 1 and tau_l.